OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 # AdoptBot

-Adopt Bot is a user care Chatbot built with Power Virtual Agent for Teams.
+AdoptBot is a user care Chat bot built with Power Virtual Agent for Teams (PVA).

-Adoption Bot answers common questions about Office 365 and Teams.
-If users need additional help, Adoption Bot can connect them to experts or open service tickets:
+Out of the box, Adoption Bot answers 100+ common questions about Microsoft 365 and Teams.
+You can edit the topis, add your own and injest existing FAQs.
+If users need additional help, Adoption Bot can connect them to experts or even open service tickets:

+Benefits:
-- Self-help facility to drive adoption at scale - use M365 drive adoption of M365
+- Self service facility to drive adoption at scale, use investment in M365 to help drive adoption of M365
-- Adoption Bot can be branded.
-E.g. AskO365, AskMyCompanyIT
 - No code Bots have quick time to value and net quick win for M365 project team
 - Power Virtual Agent Bots for Teams work with Enterprise customer seeded licensing
+- AdoptBot can be branded.
+E.g. AskO365, AskMyCompanyIT
 - Solidifies and strengthens your champions network
 - Drive down support costs with fewer service desk tickets*

 * Use of bots to handle employee questions reduces the number of IT and HR support tickets by 10% to 15%.
 Source: Forrester Consulting Total Economic Impact™ Of using Microsoft Teams as a platform and Teams with Power Platform

 ## Deployment Guide
-Create your Dataverse for Teams environment
+**Create your Dataverse for Teams environment**

 You can skip this step if you already have a Dataverse for Teams environment for the team that will be managing the AdoptBot.